-- (a) purchase securities other than through recognized market facilities unless the purchase price approximates the prevailing market price or is negotiated on an arm's length basis - (b) have less than seventy percent of its portfolio assets invested in - i. bonds, debentures, notes or similar instruments representing indebtedness, whether secured or unsecured, that have an original tenor of more than one year. - (c) purchase a security of an issuer if, immediately after the purchase, the Fund would hold securities representing more than 10% of the votes attaching to the outstanding voting securities of that issuer, or the outstanding equity securities of that issuer - (d) purchase a security for the purpose of exercising control or direction over, or control or direction over the management of, the issuer of the security - (e) purchase a security of an issuer if, immediately after the purchase, more than 10% of the net assets of the Fund, taken at market value at time of purchase would be invested in the securities of the issuer, except in respect of purchases of evidences of indebtedness other than cash equivalents with a remaining term to maturity of not more than one year that are issued, or fully and unconditionally guaranteed as to principal and interest by a financial institution or government entity.
+- (a) purchase securities other than through recognized market facilities unless the purchase price approximates the prevailing market price or is negotiated on an arm's length basis - (b) Undertake any borrowings (cash or otherwise) or provide security interest over any of their portfolio assets unless the transaction is temporary and is for the purpose of accommodating requests for the redemption of Shares of the Fund while the Fund effect an orderly liquidation of portfolio assets, or to permit the Fund to settle portfolio transactions and, after giving effect to all permitted borrowings the outstanding amount of all borrowings of the Fund shall not exceed five percent of the portfolio assets of such Fund at market value at the time of borrowing.
+For the purposes of this section, a transaction shall be deemed to be temporary if the borrowing is repaid within six months from the date of the borrowing. - (c) have less than seventy percent of its portfolio assets invested in bonds, debentures, notes or similar instruments representing indebtedness, whether secured or unsecured, that have an original tenor of more than one year. - (d) purchase a security of an issuer if, immediately after the purchase, the Fund would hold securities representing more than 10% of the votes attaching to the outstanding voting securities of that issuer, or the outstanding equity securities of that issuer - (e) purchase a security for the purpose of exercising control or direction over, or control or direction over the management of, the issuer of the security - (f) purchase a security of an issuer if, immediately after the purchase, more than 10% of the net assets of the Fund, taken at market value at time of purchase would be invested in the securities of the issuer, except in respect of purchases of evidences of indebtedness other than cash equivalents with a remaining term to maturity of not more than one year that are issued, or fully and unconditionally guaranteed as to principal and interest by a financial institution or government entity.
 Exceptions to the 10% rule are Mutual Funds, Exchange Traded Funds (ETF's), or other similar instruments providing exposure to a basket of securities.